philipce/nifty/README.md

 ## Future Work

-This is just a stream of conciousness type list of things to do in the future:
+TODO: flesh out this stream of conciousness type list of things to do in the
+future:
 - comb through matlab to find relevant functions: http://www.mathworks.com/help/matlab/functionlist-alpha.html
 - complex functionality from glibc/math: